krother/Python3_Basics_Tutorial/first_steps.md

 # First steps on the IPython Shell

 There are two ways to use Python: The *interactive mode* or *IPython shell* and *writing programs*.
+In this part, you will use the IPython shell to write simple commands.

-In this part, we will use the interactive mode to store data on **U.S. baby names**.
+We will use the interactive mode to store data on **U.S. baby names**.

 ## The dataset of U.S. baby names